It’s not too difficult to make our lives happier, and here are some science-backed ideas to help us get there.

 The 10 happiness hacks you find here are based on happiness-enhancing activities that the positive psychologists recommend.
 These are called happiness interventions, that is, treatment methods or intentional activities aimed at cultivating positive feelings, positive behaviors, or positive mental processes as thinking, knowing, remembering, judging, problem-solving.

 However, remember that correlation does not indicate causation.
-That is, they do not guarantee you an immediate happiness uptick, but we can safely say most people who did these got happier over time.
+That is, these do not guarantee you an immediate happiness uptick, but we can safely say most people who did these got happier over time.

 And, for the witch-hunting accusatory critics of positive psychology (which may be bunched together as witch-hunting), the point to mention here is the one championed by Robert Biswas-Diener in defense of his co-authored book The Upside of Your Dark Side: